Skip to main content

 Notes about Title:

-- Short - use only essential words - it is okay use humor to capture attention
+Describe your project but make it short - use only essential words.
+It is okay use humor to capture attention

 The success of a poster is related to the clarity of its text, illustrations, and data.